jsdelivrbot/Sandbox-3/nodejs/nine-practical-projects/01-simple-beginner-app/notes.md

 * Added users.htpasswd to the project root
   * Used http://www.htaccesstools.com/htpasswd-generator/ to generate passwords
 * Added the http-auth as middleware to the ```GET '/registrations'``` route

+## Adding some polish
+* Added a public folder for express to serve static files
+* Added Bootstrap v4
+* Created our own styles and updated the templates